sebaraj/Jim/README.md

 ## Multi-GPU Jacobi Solvers for 2D Laplace equations

-This repository contains the following implementations of the Jacobi method for solving 2D Laplace equations using C++, CUDA, NCCL, NVSHMEM, OpenMP, and MPI.
+This repository contains the following implementations of the Jacobi method for solving 2D Laplace equations using C++, CUDA, NCCL, OpenMP, and MPI.

 - memcpy_single: a single-threaded implementation using cudaMemcpy for GPU communication
 - memcpy_multi: a multi-threaded implementation with OpenMP using cudaMemcpy